 At the highest points of a catchment the stream network begins.
 When viewing a topographic map, one can see small grooves in the hillsides.
 These grooves, often enshrouded by a dense canopy of trees, conceal ribbons of water called headwater streams.
 These starting points of a fluvial network become a more apparent landscape feature as they flow downstream and coalesce into larger rivers.
 When viewed from their banks, headwater streams appear as modest rivulets, kept cool by the shade of the canopy above and constrained by steep banks so the water winds around large rocks and tree roots.
-Previous years’ leaves or needles litter the ground and many have accumulated in small pools in the stream (personal observations).
-Most of these leaves will appear sturdy and intact but some may show the invariable signs of decomposition where fungi, bacteria and aquatic insects have left little but the skeletonized remains (Suberkropp and Klug 1980).
-Occasionally small fish can be seen darting around and jostling for positions within the current, seeking the best position to feed on small insects and other morsels that are unlucky enough to be caught drifting downstream (Hughes 1992).
+Previous years’ leaves or needles litter the ground and accumulate in small pools in the stream.
+Some of these leaves will appear sturdy and intact while others show the invariable signs of decomposition where fungi, bacteria, and aquatic insects have left little but skeletonized remains (Suberkropp and Klug 1980).
+Occasionally small fish can be seen darting around and jostling for positions within the current, seeking the best position to feed on small insects or other food particles drifting downstream (Hughes 1992).